igolovic/poc-newsy-editor-viewer/README.md

 **TODO**
 - HTML editor for editing article instead of textarea
-- full CRUD for articles (only creation currently exists)
+- full CRUD controls for articles (only creation currently exists)
-- full CRUD for users (only creation currently exists)
+- full CRUD controls for users (only creation currently exists)